ornelles/ddpcr/README.md

 ## Synopsis

-This is a suite of tools based on the `virustiter` package to analyze BioRad digital PCR data.
-This code requires the 	`MASS`, `bbmle`, `cutoff`, `diptest`and `lattice` packages.
+A suite of tools based on the *still under development* `virustiter` package to analyze BioRad digital PCR data.
+This code requires the `MASS`, `bbmle`, `cutoff`, `diptest`, `genefilter` and `lattice` packages.

 ## Overview

-This is the first attempt to adapt the virus titer code to process two channel ddPCR results.
-Data exported as CSV files from QuantaSoft are merged with phenotype data to count positives.
+This is a quick attempt to adapt the virus titer code to process two channel ddPCR results.
+Data exported as CSV files from QuantaSoft are merged with phenotype data to identify positive drops.

+The key function implemented here is `findBgnd()` which is the logic behind `getCut()` to determine the cutoff thresholds.
+If the population shows evidence of being bimodal, code from the package `cutoff` is used to determine the break point.
+This code allows for different possible distributions (Gaussian, log-normal, Poisson, etc.) for the left and right populations.
+If the population is negative and symmetric, the population is fit to a Gaussian curve to determine the mean and standard deviation.
+If the population is asymmetric and mostly negative with some positive samples to the right, the left half of the population is assumed to define the true negative values.
+This half-population is used to determine the best values for a mean and standard deviation with `genefilter::half.range.mode`.
+The cutoff is set at a default value of 6 x &sigma; above the mean but this can be changed by the user.

+There is no code for handling outlying or indeterminate values.
+These can be handled with the usual tools in R.

 ## Installation

-**This is NOT meant for installation yet.** If all goes well, the contents can be cloned and "installed" locally from the local directory with `devtools::load_all()`.
+**This is NOT meant for installation as an R package just yet.** If all goes well, the contents can be cloned and "installed" locally from the local `path` with `devtools::load_all(path)`.

 ## Working notes

-Phenotype date should be a data frame with the variable `well` as a character string such as "A1" or "A01".
+Phenotype data should be a data frame with the variable `well` as a factor such as "A1" or "A01" where the case and zeros used for padding are ignored.

-Additional properties as variables in the phenotype data frame will be merged with the raw data.
+Additional properties can be placed in the phenotype data frame as factor variables.
+These will be merged with the raw data.

-The expected work flow requires loading the data, assigning binary cutoff values (intermediate values are not yet accommodated.)

-Typical workflow:
+After ensuring the packages have been installed, a sample work flow is illustrated below.
+The sample data are from a demo run at Wake Forest University on December 4, 2017.

 ```
-## libraries
-	library(MASS)
-	library(bbmle)
-	library(cutoff)
-	library(diptest)
-	library(lattice)
+## select one CSV files exported from QuantaSoft and load phenotype data

-  fd <- file.choose() # CSV file
+	fd <- system.file("extdata",
-  fp <- file.choose() # phenodata CSV file (or RDA file)
+		"20171204_DEMO_ORNELLES_A01_Amplitude.csv", package = "ddpcr")
+	data(pd)	# load phenotype data frame

+## read data, merge with phenotype data, determine cutoff and score
-  df <- readData(fd)
+	df <- readData(fd) # read values into data frame
-  pd <- read.csv(fp)  # or pd <- readRDS(fp)
-  df <- mergeData(pd, df)
+	df <- mergeData(pd, df) # merge with phenotype data
-  cut <- getCut(df)
+	cut <- getCut(df, mult = c(5, 8)) # determine cutoff with adjustments
-  df <- score(df, cut)
+	df <- score(df, cut) # determine positives and quadrants

-# filter df for outliers (excessively high values)
+## filter outliers
+	df <- subset(df, ch1 < 600)		# HAdV
+	df <- subset(df, ch2 < 2000)	# CMV

+## One interesting sample displayed with lattice
-  res <- tally(df)
+	tp <- trellis.par.get()
+	tp$superpose.symbol <- list(alpha = 0.5, col = c("gray", "#0080ff", "#ff00ff", "darkgreen"),
+		fill = c("gray", "#0080ff", "#ff00ff", "darkgreen"), pch = c(1, 21, 21, 21))
+	obj <- xyplot(ch1 ~ ch2 | sample + well:donor, df, subset = well == "A02", groups = quad)
+	obj <- update(obj, panel = function(...) {panel.grid(h = -1, v = -1); panel.superpose(...)})
+	obj <- update(obj, xlab = "CMV (ch2, HEX) amplitude", ylab = "HAdV (ch1, FAM) amplitude")
+	obj <- update(obj, par.settings = tp)
+	plot(obj)
 ```
-Supporting functions:
+To be migrated supporting functions:
 ```
-  plotCut(df)    # TO DO: calculate and show cutoff values with densityplot
+plotCut(df)    # TO DO: show cutoff values with densityplot
-  plotHist(df)   # TO DO: histogram of each well with optional cutoff values
+plotHist(df)   # TO DO: show histogram with cutoff values
-  plotPlate(df)  # TO DO: lattice plot plate showing cell position and positives
+plotPlate(df)  # TO DO: all-at-once 1D plate à la BioRad with lattice
-  plotWell(df, well) # TO DO:
 ```
 ## License
 GPL-3